m10an/scLAMBDA/README.md

 ```
 Note that for single-gene perturbations, `multi_gene = False` should be included in the `sclambda.model.Model()` parameters.
 ### Prediction
 Once trained, scLAMBDA can be used for *in silico* predictions.
-With a list of test perturbations `pert_test`, you can predict control cells using:
+With a list of test perturbations `pert_test`, you can perform *in silico* perturbation on control cells using:
 ```python
 res = model.predict(pert_test, return_type = 'cells')
 ```